Hydrodynamical helicity

 For two linked unknotted vortex tubes having circulations $\kappa_1$ and $\kappa_2$, and no internal twist, the helicity is given by $H = \plusmn 2n \kappa_1 \kappa_2$, where n is the Gauss linking number of the two tubes, and the plus or minus is chosen according as the linkage is right- or left-handed.

 For a single knotted vortex tube with circulation $\kappa$, then, as shown by Moffatt & Ricca (1992), the helicity is given by $H = \kappa^2 (Wr + Tw)$, where $Wr$ and $Tw$ are the writhe and twist of the tube; the sum $Wr + Tw$ is known to be invariant under continuous deformation of the tube.

 The invariance of helicity provides an essential cornerstone of the subject topological fluid dynamics and magnetohydrodynamics, which is concerned with global properties of flows and their topological characteristics.

 Meteorology

 In meteorology, helicity corresponds to the transfer of vorticity from the environment to an air parcel in convective motion.
-Here the definition of helicity is simplified to only use the horizontal component of wind and vorticity:
+Here, the definition of helicity is simplified to only use the horizontal component of wind and vorticity, and to only integrate in the vertical direction, replacing the volume integral with a one-dimensional definite integral or line integral: